nyu-ossd-s20/activity1_browser_extension/team_5.md

 * Be exclusive

 7. If a person working with the content of this repository runs into problems or has questions, what can they do?
+* File a bug if a problem is found.
+* Email  [dev-addons mailing list](https://mail.mozilla.org/listinfo/dev-addons) or contact the WebExtensions team in the #webextensions IRC channel on irc.mozilla.org.